alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `swap-x-for-y-ioc`

-This function allows users to swap a specific amount of token X (`dx`) for token Y in a selected bin (`tick`) of a DAMM pool, under an Immediate-Or-Cancel (IOC) execution logic.
-That means the swap will only proceed if the resulting price stays within the user-defined `max-price` limit.
-If the conditions are not met, the function either cancels the operation or executes the portion of the swap that can be fulfilled without exceeding the price cap.
+This function allows users to swap a specific amount of token X (`dx`) for token Y in a selected bin (`tick`) of a DAMM pool, using an **Immediate-Or-Cancel (IOC)** strategy.
+The swap will only proceed if the resulting price does not exceed the user-defined `max-price`.

-The function starts by validating the pool's status and confirming that the token traits passed as arguments match the registered pool configuration.
-It then calculates how much of the input token X can be used in the swap without breaching the price limit.
-This calculation relies on the virtual balances model used in DAMM, which ensures that trading remains bounded within the configured bin.
+The function validates the pool's status and token traits, calculates how much of token X can be swapped without breaching the price cap, applies fees and potential rebates, and executes the transfers.
+If conditions are not met (e.g. price exceeds `max-price` or insufficient liquidity), it returns zero values for all outputs.

-Once the maximum amount of input (`actual-dx`) is determined, the contract applies the relevant fee and rebate logic: a percentage of `actual-dx` is taken as a fee, and part of that fee may be rebated back into the pool.
-The output amount of token Y (`actual-dy`) is then calculated using a modified constant product formula based on updated virtual reserves.

-If the calculated swap is valid, the function performs the following actions:
-- Transfers `actual-dx` of token X from the user to the pool contract.
-- Transfers `actual-dy` of token Y from the pool contract back to the user.
-- Updates the internal balances and fee accounting for the bin in storage.

-If the swap doesn't meet the required price conditions or if liquidity is insufficient, it returns zeroed amounts, aligning with the IOC semantics.

 ##### Parameters